 These are but two of the more common temptations to which I think we white people are prone when faced with the task of sharing stories around our own white silence.
 As I have learned, however, we are as sick as our secrets.
 So today, I have asked for the grace to be delivered from the many temptations that would keep me from being authentic as I share some of my own story and a few reflections on white silence.

 Carrying both shame and anger, I developed a class consciousness very early on that later evolved into deep insecurity and a full-blown resentment toward the rich.
-I didn’t figure out until much later in life that, despite the hurt around class, that adjective “white” before the word “trash” carries more weight and privilege than I could possibly have imagined back then.
+I didn’t figure out until much later that, despite the hurt around class, that adjective “white” before the word “trash” carries more weight and privilege than I could possibly have imagined back then.

 I will never forget our family reunions held each summer in Dearborn – my siblings and I sitting outside a chain-link fence, victims of Orville Hubbard’s “Dearborn Residents Only” policy, watching my cousins from Dearborn – the chosen ones – splashing around in the park’s public pool while we looked on with envy and rage.
 I was completely oblivious to the fact that this policy was designed to keep black children out of Dearborn’s pools.
 We working-class white kids were merely the collateral damage of the war that has been waged against people of color in this nation since its inception.